Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off

 In distributed information retrieval, resource selection algorithms first identify the most relevant document collections (``shards'') before performing within-shard retrieval~\citep{cormack2009rrf}.
 This shard-selection approach is conceptually related to our hybrid architecture, where document routing serves as a shard selector that restricts subsequent chunk retrieval to the identified document(s).
 However, traditional resource selection relies on statistical models of collection contents, whereas our approach leverages LLM structured output for zero-shot document identification based on query semantics.

 The idea of combining document-level and chunk-level retrieval has been explored in enterprise search systems, but systematic evaluation of such hybrid architectures for RAG, particularly with LLM-based routing as the first stage, remains limited.
-Recent work in LLM-based agentic systems has explored difficulty-aware orchestration~\citep{su2026daao}, where predicted query complexity dynamically determines workflow structure and which model handles each step.
+Recent work in LLM-based agentic systems has explored difficulty-aware orchestration~\citep{su2026daao}, where predicted query complexity dynamically determines workflow structure and which model handles each step, as well as pattern-aware tool-integrated reasoning that learns \emph{how} to invoke retrieval and other tools rather than merely \emph{when}~\citep{xu2026learning}, supported by structured mid-level supervision for tool-using models~\citep{jiang2026scribe} and router-guided multi-teacher distillation for synthesizing the requisite training data~\citep{zhang2026optimalteacher}.
+A related strand cautions that the prompt-level design of such reasoning steps is delicate---corrective hints can backfire and induce overcaution~\citep{qi2026corrective}---and that auxiliary pipeline stages (e.g., coverage-aware crawling for domain-specific discovery~\citep{qi2026coverage} or logical self-reflection to guard against adversarial inputs~\citep{lin2026reflect}) carry their own reliability trade-offs.
 HDRR follows a related principle at the retrieval level: the routing stage classifies each query by whether document identity can be resolved, adapting the retrieval scope accordingly and falling back gracefully when routing confidence is low.